-The mother's EDG is 1 as she falls under Tax Filer rules and her EDG is calculated using her tax household.
+The mother's EDG is 1 as she falls under Filer rules and this includes only her tax household.

-3. A grandmother is applying for Medicaid for herself and her 14 year old granddaughter.
-She states she files taxes as head of household and claims her granddaughter as a dependent.
+3. Grandmother is applying for Medicaid for herself and her 14 year old granddaughter.
+She files as head of household with the granddaughter as her dependent.

-The child's EDG is 1 as she falls under Non-Filer rules due to being claimed by someone other than a parent.
+The child's EDG is 1 as she falls under Non-Filer rules.
+She is being claimed by someone other than a parent and therefore meets an exception.

-The grandmother's EDG is 2 and is calculated using Tax Filer Rules.
+The grandmother's EDG is 2 as she falls under Filer rules and included is everyone in her tax household.

 4. The household consists of married parents and their minor child.
-They state they intend to file a joint income tax return and claim their child as a dependent.
+They state they intend to file a joint income tax return for the benefit year with minor child as a dependent.

 The parents meet the definition of a tax filer and the child meets the definition of a tax dependent.
-Therefore, all three fall under Filer rules and all members of the tax household would be included in each other's EDG.
-This is an EDG size of 3 for each member.
+Therefore all three fall under Filer rules and all members of the tax household would be included in each other's EDG.
+This would be an EDG size of 3 for each member.

 5. A 23 year old individual applies for Medicaid.
-He states he is a full-time student who maintains his own residence but is claimed as a dependent on his parent's taxes.
-He states his parents file "married filing jointly," and he is the only dependent claimed.
+He states he is a full-time student who maintains his own residence, but is claimed as a dependent on his parent's taxes.
+He states his parent's file "married filing jointly," and he is the only dependent claimed.

-The 23 year old meets the definition of a tax dependent, therefore he falls under Tax Filer rules and his EDG is 3.
+The 23 year old meets the definition of a tax dependent, therefore he falls under Filer rules and his EDG would be 3.
 His parents are included in his EDG even though they are not applying for assistance.

-Note: If he works and files taxes to recover his withholdings, he is both a filer and a dependent.
+Note: If he works and files taxes to recover his withholdings, he is both a filer and dependent.
 Medicaid defaults to dependent rules in these situations.

-6. A 35 year old applies for Medicaid.
+- 6. A 35 year old applies for Medicaid.
 She states that she files as head of household and claims her 63 year old mother as a dependent.
-She meets the definition of a tax filer and falls under Filer rules.

-Her EDG size is 2 and includes herself and her mother as no exceptions apply and therefore is based on the tax household.

-7. A 40 year old applies for Medicaid and is the only member of the household.
-He states he files taxes and claims his 14 year old son, who resides with custodial parent, as a dependent.

-His EDG is 2 as it is based on Tax Filer rules and includes everyone in his tax household.

-8. A 60 year old man and his 24 year old son reside together and both are applying for Medicaid.
-The father states he is a tax filer and claims his adult son as a dependent.

-The EDG size is 2 for both members.
-The EDG is determined by tax household as no exceptions apply in this situation.

-9. A 30 year old woman applies for Medicaid.
-She resides with her mother and files taxes as single and is not a dependent in any other tax household.

-Her EDG size is 1.
-No exceptions apply and therefore the EDG is determined by tax household.

-10.A 32 year old woman shares joint custody of her 2 year old daughter with her ex-husband.
+She meets the definition of a tax filer and falls under Filer rules. - EDG size is 2.
+EDG includes her and her mother as no exceptions apply and therefore is based on tax household. - 7.
+A 40 year old applies for Medicaid and is the only member of the household.
+He states he files taxes and claims his 14 year old son, who resides with the mother, as a dependent. - His EDG would be 2 as he follows Filer rules and includes everyone in his tax household. - 8.
+A 60 year old man and his 24 year old son reside together and both are applying for Medicaid.
+The father states he is a tax filer and claims his adult son as a dependent. - The EDG size is 2 for both members.
+EDG is determined by tax household as no exceptions apply in this situation. - 9.
+A 30 year old woman applies for Medicaid.
+She resides with her mother and states she files taxes as single and is not a dependent in any other tax household. - Her EDG size is 1.
+No exceptions apply and therefore the EDG is determined by tax household. - 10.
+A 32 year old woman shares joint custody of her 2 year old daughter with her ex-husband.
 The child resides with the mother.
 The mother is a tax filer however the father claims the child as a dependent on his taxes.

 The mother's EDG size is 1 as she does not claim the child.
-The child's EDG is 2 as her eligibility is determined by Non-Filer rules as she is claimed by a non-custodial parent and meets one of the exceptions listed above.
+The child's EDG is 2 as her eligibility is determined by Non-Filer rules as she meets on of exceptions listed above.